Legal Translation of Privileged Documents

 Does this sound like a daunting challenge?
 You bet.
 But there are some interesting privilege rules that may help the multinational litigation process.
 Moreover, there are ways in which to make sure that each and every legal document is readable in whatever country the document resides.

-The Cell-Phone App Dispute Fought Around the World
+Translating for the Cell-Phone App Dispute Fought Around the World

 Consider an example of two technology companies – one based in China and the other based in the U.S. – who enter into a dispute over the rights over a fun cell phone app that allows you to put filters over the photos you take.
 Both companies claim to have a patent to the app.
 The following legal proceedings are launched: